sandeep-d-patil/Maskrcnn-Cityscapes/README.md

 ```

 This returns the masks for the predicted instances in the image.
+rpn_class_loss = RPN anchor classifier loss
+rpn_bbox_loss = RPN bounding box loss graph
+mrcnn_class_loss = loss for the classifier head of Mask R-CNN
+mrcnn_bbox_loss = loss for Mask R-CNN bounding box refinement
+mrcnn_mask_loss

+### Losses
-During training, different losses are calculated such as : classification loss, regression loss for rpn and R-CNN, mask loss.The regression loss in case of rpn and rcnn is calculated using smooth L1 loss, which is regular L1 loss at all the places except at zero.
+During training, different losses are computed and are : classification loss, regression loss for rpn and R-CNN, mask loss.The regression loss in case of rpn and rcnn is calculated using smooth L1 loss, which is regular L1 loss at all the places except at zero.
 L2 loss is used to smooth the loss at zero.

 ```
 **psuedocode